Public Health Preparedness

 Points of Dispensing (POD’s)

 In Gloucester County, a POD is very similar to a flu shot clinic.
 In an emergency, however, additional steps need to be taken to ensure the dispensing area is safe and secure for all residents.
-Like a flu clinic we will ask residents to fill out forms or be prepared to answer questions regarding allergies and existing medical conditions.
+Similar to a flu clinic, we will ask residents to fill out forms or be prepared to answer questions regarding allergies and existing medical conditions.
 If the medication being dispensed is in pill form, we encourage one family member to pick up pills for the whole family.
 If you know of someone who has mobility or transportation issues, we encourage you to pick up medication for those individuals.
-If you would like to email or speak with someone in our Emergency Preparedness Program regarding POD planning, click on the contact button above.
+If you would like to email or speak with someone in our Emergency Preparedness Program regarding POD planning, contact us at (856) 218-4131.

 First Responder & Closed POD Plans

 What can I do to prepare for an emergency?

 You need to take action to be prepared!
 Simple steps like stockpiling food, water and medications make a big difference in managing your family during a crisis.
-Click on Family Preparedness above to download toolkits and read about other important preparedness tips.
+Click here to view Family Preparedness toolkits and read about other important preparedness tips.
 Also see link below for preparing for disasters, hurricanes and floodwater.